Audiveris/audiveris/docs/_pages/ui_foundations/selection.md

 2. ![](../assets/images/font_type.png) _inter_-only based
 3. ![](../assets/images/kjumpingcube.png) _section_-only based.

-To switch from one mode to another, we use the toggle menu item `View | Switch selections`, click on the related toolbar icon or press the `F11` function key.
+To switch from one mode to another, we use the toggle menu item {{ site.view_selections }}, click on the related toolbar icon or press the `F11` function key.

 #### Selection means